ummuhabeeba-ma/facemask-detector/README.md

 * Without Mask

 # Results
-With a training accuracy of 93.2%, this system can be effectively deployed in public spaces to ensure adherence to health guidelines, thereby contributing to public safety and health.
+The model achieved a training accuracy of 93.2%, indicating its strong capability in classifying mask usage.
+This performance suggests that the model is well-trained and reliable for real-time applications.